astr0n8t/ctfd-k8s-challenge/README.md

 ### k8s-random-port

 This challenge type is still for TCP services.
 These are for services that cannot be served behind TLS/SNI properly.
-The workflow is that CTFd will generate a unique port for each instance in combination with a unique domain name, except that the domain name will not matter in this case.
+The workflow is that CTFd will generate a unique port between 40000 and 50000 for each instance in combination with a unique domain name, except that the domain name will not matter in this case since we cannot use SNI.

 If UDP/\<insert obscure proto here\> is needed, the idea is that someone can simply do an OpenVPN port or SSH on the random port and then have players pivot through those.